 The results of the stranding analysis are expressed as the mean percentage of ammocoetes stranded in each month and water year type under Alternatives 1, 2, and 3 and the NAA, and the differences in the percentages between Alternatives 1, 2, and 3 and the NAA.
-For convenience in finding the largest differences between Alternatives 1-3 and the NAA in the results tables (Table 11?-3 through Table 11?-5), differences larger than 5% are highlighted.
+For convenience in finding the largest differences between Alternatives 1, 2, and 3 and the NAA in the results tables (Table 11-70 through Table 11-72), differences larger than 5% are highlighted.
 Greater than 5% reductions in percentage of ammocoetes stranded are highlighted green and greater than 5% increases are highlighted red.
-Each table gives results for both lamprey species, with specific results for a species corresponding to the spawning months for that species (referred to as “Initial Month of Cohort” in the tables): January through August for Pacific Lamprey and February through June for river lamprey.
+Each table gives results for both lamprey species, with specific results for a species corresponding to the spawning months for that species (referred to as “Initial Month of Cohort” in the tables): January through August for Pacific lamprey and February through June for river lamprey.

-The results show a range of about 0% to 90% in ammocoete stranding for the Sacramento River at Keswick Dam, 1% to 68% for the river at Bend Bridge, and 10% to 63% for the river at Hamilton City (Table 11?-3 through Table 11?-5).
+The results show a range of about 0% to 90% in ammocoete stranding for the Sacramento River at Keswick Dam, 1% to 68% for the river at Bend Bridge, and 10% to 63% for the river at Hamilton City (Table 11-70 through Table 11-72).
 There was little difference among alternatives in the maximum stranding at any of the three locations.
-Difference in mean ammocoete stranding between Alternatives 1-3 and the NAA are minor.
-For the Keswick Dam and Bend Bridge locations, most of the largest differences (>5%) occur in May and June, which are within the cohort initiation periods of both lamprey species (Table 11?-3 and Table 11?-4).
+Difference in mean ammocoete stranding between Alternatives 1, 2, and 3 and the NAA are minor.
+For the Keswick Dam and Bend Bridge locations, most of the largest differences (>5%) occur in May and June, which are within the cohort initiation periods of both lamprey species (Table 11-70 and Table 11-71).
 These differences all consist of reductions in stranding, and all are less than 8%.
-The largest increases in stranding at both locations occurs in September of above normal years under Alternative 3 and is less than about 7%.
-For the Hamilton City location, all the largest differences are less than 8% reductions in standing and all occur in February and March, which are also within the cohort initiation periods of both species (Table 11?-5).
-These results indicate that Alternatives 1-3 would have no appreciable effect on dewatering risk of the ammocoete rearing habitat of Pacific lamprey or river lamprey in the Sacramento River.
+The largest increases in stranding at both locations occurs in September of Above Normal Water Years under Alternative 3 and is less than about 7%.
+For the Hamilton City location, all the largest differences are less than 8% reductions in standing and all occur in February and March, which are also within the cohort initiation periods of both species (Table 11-72).
+These results indicate that Alternatives 1, 2, and 3 would have no adverse effect on dewatering risk of the ammocoete rearing habitat of Pacific lamprey or river lamprey in the Sacramento River.

-Table 11?-3.
+Table 11-70.
 Percent of Pacific and River Lamprey Ammocoetes Stranded During 7-Year Rearing Period in the Sacramento River at Keswick Dam and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1, 2, and 3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).
 January through August Results Pertain to Pacific Lamprey and the February through June Results Pertain to River Lamprey.